 - Immunosuppressant drugs used to treat autoimmune diseases that reduce your body’s infection-fighting abilities

 Once Candida’s reproduction is no longer balanced by “good” bacteria, Candida can break down the walls of the intestine and enter your bloodstream.
-This Candida overgrowth can cause leaky gut which carries with it a wide array of health problems from irritable bowel syndrome and skin issues, to fatigue and mood swings that can appear in every part of the body.
+This Candida overgrowth can cause leaky gut which leads to an array of health problems from irritable bowel syndrome and skin issues, to fatigue and mood swings that can appear in every part of the body.

 How Fermentation Works

-All yeasts, including Candida and the edible type used to make bread for example, need sugar to thrive.
+All yeasts, including Candida and edible yeast such as the one used to make bread, need sugar to thrive.
 Yeasts, with the help of certain bacteria, break down sugars for their fuel through the process of fermentation.
 There are two main types of fermentation: alcohol fermentation and lacto-fermentation, in which the lactobacillus species of bacteria is part of the process.2 Various strains of lactobacillus bacteria are present in plants, and are also naturally found among the “good” bacteria in your gut.
 In fact, strains of Lactobacillus are often found in probiotic supplements because of their gut health benefits.

-During the fermentation process, the lactobacillus multiplies quickly, because in addition to producing enzymes and nutrients the fermentation process produces prebiotics, which help probiotics grow.
-Because of this, fermented foods are very high in probiotics3, as well as prebiotics, which feed your gut’s natural probiotics when you eat them.
+During the fermentation process, the lactobacillus multiplies quickly, because in addition to producing enzymes and nutrients the fermentation process produces prebiotics.
+Prebiotics help probiotics grow, so fermented foods are very high in probiotics3, as well as prebiotics, which feed your gut’s natural probiotics when you eat them.
 They’re also high in lactic acid, which helps retard the growth of “bad” bacteria.
 This is why fermented foods don’t spoil quickly.

 Why Fermented Foods Cause Problems

 That sounds like you should be eating fermented foods if you have Candida overgrowth, doesn’t it?
 However, it’s a bit more complicated than that.
-All of the prebiotics produced during the fermentation process feed not only the “good” bacteria, they also feed bad bacteria and yeast, meaning fermented foods themselves may be high in bad bacteria and yeast.
+All of the prebiotics produced during the fermentation process feed not only the “good” bacteria, they also feed “bad” bacteria and yeast.
+This means that fermented foods themselves may be high in bad bacteria and yeast.

-In addition, the high concentration of prebiotics found in fermented foods also make their way to your gut, where they feed probiotics, bad bacteria, and yeast alike.
+Additionally, the high concentration of prebiotics found in fermented foods makes their way to your gut, where they feed probiotics, bad bacteria, and yeast alike.
 So if you are dealing with Candida overgrowth, and already have an overpopulation of bad bacteria or yeast, eating fermented foods is the equivalent of adding fuel to the fire.

-So while it’s true that fermented foods do have potential health benefits, they may actually cause more harm than good by perpetuating gut infections.
-Here are the main culprits you should avoid, at the very least until you are sure your Candida is back in balance with the rest of your gut microbiome:
+So fermented foods do have potential health benefits, yet they may lead to more harm than good by perpetuating gut infections.
+Here are the main culprits you should avoid, at least until you are sure your Candida is back in balance with the rest of your gut microbiome, and maybe longer:

 Treating Candida Overgrowth

-Although adding fermented foods to your diet will not help resolve Candida overgrowth, there are steps you can take.
-To get your Candida back in check, you’ll need to restore the “good” bacteria and repair your gut so that Candida cannot enter your bloodstream.
-You can accomplish this with the simple and proven three-action approach in my 30-day Candida Breakthrough™ Challenge.
+Although adding fermented foods to your diet will not help resolve Candida overgrowth, there are steps you can take to get Candida in check.
+You’ll need to restore the “good” bacteria and repair your gut so that Candida cannot enter your bloodstream.
+You can accomplish this with the simple and proven three-action approach in my 30-day Candida Breakthrough® Challenge.
 With my support and an online community of people just like you who are fighting Candida, here’s what you’ll do:

 - Step 1.
 Starve the Candida by removing the foods that feed it from your diet.
 This means eliminating all sugar and alcohol, and restricting carbohydrates such as fruit, starchy vegetables, grains, and legumes.
 It also means ditching all fermented foods.